wicid-ai/wicid_firmware/README.md

 ### Filesystem Modes

-The device uses `boot.py` to control filesystem access.
+The boot script controls filesystem access.
 By default, it runs in **Production Mode** which allows the setup portal to save configuration files but disables USB mass storage.

 **Production Mode** (default):
 - Filesystem is writable from code (setup portal can save credentials)